ajbogh/norman/README.md

 - Mac: `brew install ffmpeg && brew upgrade python`
 - Linux: `sudo apt install python python-dev automake autoconf libtool bison swig ffmpeg`

 Please note that ffmpeg is required during the process of removing background noise.
+It is used to convert the raw

 **Recording program installation:**